 Some states provide funding for qualified students.
 For example, New York has the TAP Award for New York residents meeting certain income qualifications.

-College Work-Study is a federally subsidized program that supports on-campus jobs for students who qualify for financial aid.
-Students register for Work-Study at the Wasserman Center for Career Development, but find their own jobs by perusing job lists, submitting resumes, and interviewing at University offices.
+Work-Study is a federally subsidized program that supports on-campus jobs for students who qualify for financial aid.
+Students register for Federal Work-Study at the Wasserman Center for Career Development, but find their own jobs by perusing job lists, submitting resumes, and interviewing at University offices.
 Students with Work-Study jobs are paid by check on a biweekly basis.
 The amount students can earn and the hours they can work are limited.
 Positions in various on-campus departments and organizations are available (though not guaranteed).

 Loans are a basic part of a student’s financial package and come in several forms: subsidized and unsubsidized loans guaranteed by the federal government; parent PLUS loans; and, occasionally, private loans.
 Private loans typically carry a higher interest rate and should be used only as a last resort.